Station wagon: Performance models

 Performance models of station wagons have included the 1970 Ford Falcon (XY) 'Grand Sport' pack, the 1973 Chevrolet Chevelle Malibu SS-454 and the 1992 BMW M5 (E34).

 The 1994 Audi RS2, developed with Porsche, has been described as the world's first performance station wagon.
 This was followed by the Audi RS4 and Audi RS6.

-The 2006 through 2008 Dodge Magnum SRT-8 model brought power and performance with station wagon features.
+The 2006 through 2008 Dodge Magnum SRT8 model brought power and performance with station wagon features.
 The cars featured a 6.1 L Hemi V8 engine rated at 425 hp.
-The Dodge Magnum SRT-8 shared its platform with the Chrysler 300C Touring SRT-8, which was only sold in Europe.
+The Dodge Magnum SRT8 shared its platform with the Chrysler 300C Touring SRT8, which was only sold in Europe.

 Other German manufacturers have produced station wagon versions of their performance models, such as the Mercedes-AMG C63, Mercedes-AMG E63, BMW M5 (E60/E61), Volkswagen Golf R and Volkswagen Passat R36 wagons.

 The Cadillac CTS-V Wagon introduced for the 2011 model year was considered the most potent production station wagon offered with a manual transmission, and the Corvette-engined version continued until 2014.